 1 – MySpace:

-Just as the name suggests, you’re get your very own online space where you can share things that matter to you with loved ones.
+Just as the name suggests, you’re getting your very own online space where you can share things that matter to you with loved ones.
 This could be anything from music and movies to events and videos.
 Targeting Gen Y audiences, the website proffers a highly personalized experience to its members who can seamlessly jump in and connect with people.

-There’s even a game category that enables you to play exciting titles such as Guitar Hero III – Legends of Rock, Jungle Jewels – The Temple, Vampires and Piano.
+There’s even a game category that enables you to play exciting titles such as Guitar Hero III – Legends of Rock, Jungle Jewels – The Temple, Vampires, and Piano.
 Connecting with individuals from all over the globe is also as easy as pie.
 When you foray into the Browse People section, you’ll be able to search for new friends by punching in your desired gender, age, location and status.
 What’s more, there are even iOS and Android apps for staying in touch while on the go.

 2 – Facebook:

 No stranger to the social networking scene, this entrant in our sites similar to MyYearbook roster strides out with the aim to ‘make the world more open and connected.’
 Founded by Mark Zuckerberg, the website reached the one billion active users milestone in October last year.
 It’s noted to be one of the most popular social solutions when it comes to communicating with friends and family, both near and far.
 Here you can create a personal profile, add other users to your friend’s list, indulge in instant messaging chats, write on walls, poke and share notes, videos and photos.
 You can further play highly-addictive games like Farmville and Hidden Chronicles, among other titles.
 You can also check updates and invite new friends through your iOS or Android-infused devices.